Josh Bell Player Props: Guardians vs. Athletics

 Athletics Pitching Rankings

+- The pitching staff for the Athletics has a collective 7.9 K/9, the fourth-worst in the league.

-- The Athletics have a 6.00 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.00 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (111 total, 1.5 per game).
+- The Athletics give up the most home runs in baseball (112 total, 1.5 per game).

-- Blackburn (0-0) gets the starting nod for the Athletics in his fifth start of the season.
-He's put together a 3.48 ERA in 20 2/3 innings pitched, with 23 strikeouts.

-- The right-hander last appeared on Thursday against the Tampa Bay Rays, when he threw 5 2/3 innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.